gbouras13/pharokka/README.md

 pharokka is a rapid standardised annotation tool for bacteriophage genomes and metagenomes.

+pharokka has been recently published in *Bioinformatics*

+Bouras G., Nepal R., Houtak G., Psaltis A.J., Wormald P-J., Vreugde S. (2022) "Pharokka: a fast scalable bacteriophage annotation tool", Bioinformatics, https://doi.org/10.1093/bioinformatics/btac776.

+If you use pharokka, please see the [Citation](#citation) section for a list of all programs pharokka uses, in order to fully recognise the creators of these tools for their work.

 If you are looking for rapid standardised annotation of bacterial genomes, please use [prokka](https://github.com/tseemann/prokka), which inspired the creation of pharokka, or [bakta](https://github.com/oschwengers/bakta).

 <p align="center">